 Nabila is responsible for delivering ACEVO’s events programme.
 She has had five years event experience spanning from live entertainment shows and award ceremonies, to most recently working with a non-profit community of SMEs and entrepreneurs managing an extensive events calendar coordinating dinners and panel discussions for partners such as UBS and KPMG, breakfasts at the House of Lords and launching a roadshow of large scale networking and learning events across the UK.
 Get in touch with Nabila if you have any events related questions.

-Heloisa joined ACEVO in November 2018 as communications officer.
+Heloisa joined ACEVO in November 2018.
 Passionate about using social media and online content to create communities, she worked as an editor for trend forecasting website WGSN and contributed to travel blogs and websites.
 In 2015 she co-founded a feminist digital platform which includes Youtube live broadcasts as well as podcasts, texts and social media.
 She was a communications volunteer at Latin American Women’s Aid before joining ACEVO.
 Her MA research focused on digital activism, more specifically on the emotional impact of feminist hashtags.

 Data & Digital Lead